-- Management Equity Plan.
-The Plan provides that the New Board will grant equity awards in the form of restricted stock, options and/or warrants for 7.5% of the New Common Stock (on a fully diluted basis) to continuing employees and directors of the Reorganized Debtors; provided that such equity grants will not include more than 2.5% in the form of restricted New Common Stock. - Rights OfferingNew Warrants.
-The Plan provides that any Holder of a Senior Subordinated Note Claim as of the Record Date that votes in favor of the Plan and is an Accredited Investor or Qualified Institutional Buyer4 (in such capacity, each, an "Eligible Noteholder") has the right (a "Subscription Right") to purchase (at a share price based on Plan Equity Value) shares of New Common Stock up to, and solely to the extent of, shall receive its Pro Rata share (i.e., the ratio, expressed as a percentage, of the principal amount adjusted for unaccrued interest of an Eligible Noteholder's Senior Subordinated Note Claim as of the Record Date to the aggregate amount of Senior Subordinated Note Claims as of the Record Date to the issued under the Plan (subject to dilution as described in this Disclosure Statement).
-Proceeds from the Rights Offering, if any, will be used for general corporate purposes.
-The Rights Offering is the New Warrants to be issued on the Effective Date.
+• Management Equity Plan.
+The Plan provides that the New Board will grant equity awards in the form of restricted stock, options and/or warrants for 7.5% of the New Common Stock (on a fully diluted basis) to continuing employees and directors of the Reorganized Debtors; provided that such equity grants will not include more than 2.5% in the form of restricted New Common Stock.

+• New Warrants.
+The Plan provides that any Holder of a Senior Subordinated Note Claim as of the Record Date that votes in favor of the Plan shall receive its Pro Rata share (i.e., the ratio, expressed as a percentage, of the principal amount adjusted for unaccrued interest of an Eligible Noteholder's Senior Subordinated Note Claim as of the Record Date to the aggregate amount of Senior Subordinated Note Claims as of the Record Date) of the New Warrants to be issued on the Effective Date.
 The New Warrants will be issued pursuant to the terms of the New Warrant Agreement, the form of which will be included in the Plan Supplement.
-The New Warrants are further described in Section IV.H herein, entitled "Rights Offering and Subscription Process."
-All Holders of Senior Subordinated Notes should refer to the procedures for subscribing to the Rights Offering set forth on Exhibit G hereto for further information about the Rights Offering.E.2(b) herein, entitled "New Warrants."
+The New Warrants are further described in Section IV.E.2(b) herein, entitled "New Warrants."